vbhat1976/terraform-workshop/exercises/11/README.md

-# Running an Application in AWS using Terraform as Infrastructure Code
+# Exercise #11: Running an Application in AWS using Terraform as Infrastructure Code

 We're gonna take a much deeper dive into a more realistic looking Terraform scenario than we have thus far for our final exercise.
 This one will be bringing together a number of different things we've talked about over the course of the